Anmoldeepsaini08/Knowledge-Hub/README.md

 Functionalities provided by Library Management System are as follows:

 •	Provides the searching facilities based on various factors.
-Such as S Issues, Librarian, Member
+Such as  Issues, Librarian, Member
-•	It tracks all the information of Books,Librarian ect
+•	It tracks all the information of Books,Librarian .
-•	Manage the information of Books
+•	Manage the information of Books.
 •	Shows the information and description of the Student, Issues
 •	To increase efficiency of managing the  Books and Member.
 •	It deals with monitoring the information and transactions of Librarian.